Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Overview

-This guidance automates the creation of DNS resolution configuration in Amazon Route 53 when creating new Amazon VPC Lattice services with custom domain names.
+This guidance automates creation of DNS resolution configuration in Amazon Route 53 when creating new Amazon VPC Lattice services with custom domain names.

 Amazon VPC Lattice is an application networking service that simplifies connectivity, monitoring, and security between your services.
 Its main benefits are the configuration and management simplification, allowing developers to focus on building features while networking and security administrators can provide guardrails in the services’ communication.
-The service simplifies the onboarding experience for developers by removing the need to implement custom application code or run additional proxies next to every workload, while maintaining the tools and controls network admins require to audit and secure their environment.
+The service simplifies the onboarding experience for developers by removing the need to implement custom application code or run additional proxies next to every workload, while maintaining the tools and controls network admins require to audit and secure their environments.
 Amazon VPC Lattice leverages Domain Name Service (DNS) for service discovery, so each Amazon VPC Lattice service is easily identifiable through its service-managed or custom domain names (you can find more information in the section DNS configuration in VPC Lattice).
 However, for custom domain names, extra manual configuration is needed to allow DNS resolution for the consumer workloads.

 This guidance automates configuration of DNS resolution any time a new Amazon VPC Lattice service (with a custom domain name configured) is created.
-You can find the deployment code in the following GitHub repository.
+You can find the sample code in the following GitHub repository.

 Features and benefits